Lambda3/dotnet-commands/README.md

 dotnet commands install dotnet-foo
 ```

-And you can then use it like so:+1:
+And you can then use `dotnet-foo` like this:

 ```powershell
 dotnet foo